Psoriatic Arthritis: Symptoms and Treatment

 The least common variant of psoriatic arthritis is arthritis mutilans.
 This type has a rapid onset with severe inflammation that can lead to destruction of the joint causing permanent deformity.

 Lastly, patients may present with spondylitits and sacroiliitis.
 This type of arthritis involves the sacroiliac joint.
 The sacroiliac joint is a firm, small joint that lies at the junction of the spine and the pelvis.
 The knees may also be affected.

 Diagnosing Psoriatic Arthritis

 Generally, psoriatic arthritis can be determined by your dermatologist or rheumatologist during a complete history and physical exam.
 Joint X-rays may be ordered.

 Unlike the psoriatic plaques with psoriasis, the arthritic component cannot be alleviated with topical creams or ointments.
 In the past many doctors have had to rely solely on powerful drugs called disease-modifying anti-rheumatic drugs (DMARDs).
 These drugs can often be associated with unwanted side effects and potential drug interactions.

-Fortunately, a new class of drugs called TNF alpha inhibitors or “biologic” medications are now becoming treatment of choice.
-These drugs are self-injectable medications that block the responsible inflammatory protein called tumor necrosis factor or TNF.
+Fortunately, there are multiple drugs available now to treat psoriatic arthritis, including Cimzia®, Cosentyx®, Enbrel®, Humira®, Ilumya®, Simponi,® Skyrizi®, Stelara®, Taltz®, Tremfya® and Remicade®.
+These drugs, called TNF alpha inhibitors or “biologic” medications, are self-injectable medications that block the responsible inflammatory protein called tumor necrosis factor or TNF.

 The blockade of this protein curtails arthritic symptoms and over time may prevent permanent joint degeneration.
 These medications concomitantly treat the disfiguring psoriatic plaques on the skin associated with psoriasis.